What's New

 Ask about purchasing policies and "on approval" sales Do they accept credit cards?
 Offer layaway?
 Will they hold something for you or allow you to buy it on approval?

 Enjoy!
 Resale shopping is an adventure.
-Have a good time.
-And tell 'em Too Good to be Threw sent ya!
+Have a good time and don't forget to tell 'em Too Good to be Threw sent ya!

 Return to top